ipwnponies/personal-blog/_recipes/cinnamon-rolls.md

 ### Technique

-The tangzhong is a simple roux.
+The *tangzhong* is a simple roux.
 Whisk flour and liquids until well-mixed.
-Gently heat up and continue whisking.
+Gently heat up while whisking.
 Tangzhong is done when the roux "leaves lines" after spatula or whisk if pulled through.

-That being said, I've overcooked the tangzhong to the point where it's completely thickened.
-The resulting bake still comes out just fine.
+This is ~60-65 C.

 ## Dough